zainkarim/pixi-cli/README.md

 ### Installing via PyPI

 1. Ensure you have Python and pip installed on your machine.
-2. Install Pixi-CLI using pip:
+2. Install pixi-cli using pip:
 ```sh
 pip install pixi-cli
 ```